What Is a Brand Strategy? And How to Create One

 Trustworthiness and integrity

-Careful brand positioning can help you distinguish your brand from others in your industry and capture the attention of your target audience.
+Careful brand positioning can help you distinguish your brand from others in your industry and capture your target audience’s attention:

 What makes your brand and its products and services unique in your industry?

-What are the specific differentiators, and how do they compare to competitors’ offerings?
+What are the specific differentiators, and how do they compare to competitor offerings?

 How will consumers who fit your buyer persona perceive and respond to these differentiators?